NBHAAheader.jpg (29104 bytes)

 Welcome to Classic Bicycle Heaven!
 This website is dedicated to identification, cataloging and restoration advice on bicycle history, especially Classic American bicycles 1920 thru 1965.
 Be it Schwinn, Shelby, Columbia, Evans, Evinrude, Elgin, J.C.
 Higgins, Western Flyer, Hawthorne, Hiawatha, Roadmaster, Pierce, Iver Johnson, Indian, Rollfast, Firestone, B.F.Goodrich, Good Year, Bowden, Manton & Smith, Mead, Ranger, Ingo-Bike, Murray, Mercury, Huffman, Huffy, Dayton, Colson, Monark, Silver King, Rocket, Stelber, Ross, Harley Davidson, Whizzer, Dynacycle, Wasp, Pow-wow, Travis, Marman, Jack & Heintz, Sherrell, or what have you, (if you don't see the name of your bicycle here...just ask us) National Bicycle History Archive of America (NBHAA) can identify virtually any American-built bicycle or motorized bicycle from this period.

-We can assist private collectors with information and advice on history and restorations.
+We have accurately identified over one MILLION vintage bicycles and we are the largest source of information on American-made classic bicycles on earth!
+NBHAA can assist private collectors with information and advice on history and restorations.
 We are available with movies, videos, slide shows, speaking engagements, and have access to the curator's collection of over 1,000 bicycles.
 NBHAA is not affiliated nor connected in any way with a defunct museum.
 Nor are we part of a club or group.
 Although we do have specific fees for certain services such as detailed research and copies, we have never and do not ask for "memberships" of any kind.
 Anyone who says so or thinks so is mistaken.
 Furthermore, we are not represented by nor connected with any other persons or organizations.
 Although we do not sell bicycles or parts, we can assist you in locating those who do.

 If you have any questions, please feel free to contact us directly via E-mail or snail mail.
-Remember, ALL identification requests and inquiries must be accompanied by a photo and self-addressed stamped envelope.
+Remember, ALL identification requests and inquiries must be accompanied by a photo (and self-addressed stamped envelope for snail mail).
 We regret that due to the volume of inquiries we receive, we cannot respond to snail mail as rapidly as e-mail (we have a substantial backlog of the latter).
 All photo submissions become property of NBHAA and we regret we can no longer return photos due to the volume of mail.

-Thus, submitted for your approval is the first installment of NBHAA Frequently Asked Questions (FAQs).
-We will be adding to this section over time, so stay tuned for more info and expansions.
+Thus, submitted for your approval are NBHAA Frequently Asked Questions (FAQs).
+We will be continually adding to this section over time, so stay tuned for more info and expansions.
+Check back often.

 NBHAA FAQs* (*Frequently Asked Questions)

 It is said that President Harry Truman was once trying to mount a horse when the horse caught one of its own hind legs in a stirrup.
 Supposedly, President Truman looked at the horse and said, "Well?
-If YOU'RE gonna get on– I'll just stay off!"
-We think of this story when people write in asking for us to tell them what they have... and then proceed to tell US what they (KNOW they) have and how much it is REALLY worth!
+If YOU'RE gonna get on–I'll just stay off!"
+We think of this story when people write in asking for us to tell them what they have... and then proceed to tell US what they figure they have via DIY (and they are usually WRONG) and how much it is REALLY worth!
 One fellow with a rusty carcass wrote in and asked for an identification and appraisal... but then proceeded to quote a year for it that was 20 years off (insisting HE was right because he "saw a 'pittchure' on the internet that looked 'just like it').
-Then quoted a price of several thousand dollars- supposedly that a shop had begged him to take for the incomplete rust bucket (and a common one at that)!
+Then quoted a price of several thousand dollars–supposedly that a shop had begged him to take (why didn't he take it instead of bothering us with his absurd arguing?) for the incomplete rust bucket (and a common one at that)!

 Another Einstein wrote in asking for info on his "CWC Chicago Welding Bicycle" and–of course–no photos.
 Then got mad when we corrected him by stating the bicycle was probably made by CLEVELAND WELDING COMPANY, not "Chicago Welding Company."
-Why THAT ticked him off we have no idea (it resulted in a deranged potty-mouth email–always the sign of great intellect and true brilliance).
+Why THAT ticked him off we have no idea (it resulted in a deranged potty-mouth email–which is always the sign of great intellect and true brilliance).
+Yeah.
+He went straight to the Feces File.

 Q: What is NBHAA?

-A: National Bicycle History Archive of America is a historical archive– a library containing over 60,000 catalogues, books, photos and other related items pertaining to bicycles.
-We began collecting these items in the early 1950s- many were ancient even then.
+A: National Bicycle History Archive of America is a historical archive–a library containing over 80,000 catalogues, books, photos and other related items pertaining to bicycles.
+We began collecting these items in the early 1950s–many were ancient even then.
 Our earliest items begin in the 1860s and range through the 1980s.
-We also have rare original bicycle movies (actual 16mm FILMS) ranging from the 1930s through the 1980s.
+We also have rare original vintage bicycle movies (actual 16mm FILMS) ranging from the 1930s through the 1980s.
 The world's only bicycle movie archive.
 The Archive also has access to your curator's collection of over 1,000 classic bicycles, so we know what we are talking about.
 NBHAA is an archive, but not a museum.

 Q: How can I get identification of my bicycle or part?